 Hepatitis C

-The success of Project ECHO’s first program, the Hepatitis C ECHO in New Mexico, is a powerful example of how the ECHO Model saves lives and exponentially increases equity by linking specialist networks to local providers, all around the world.
+The success of Project ECHO’s first program for hepatitis C treatment in New Mexico is a powerful example of how the ECHO Model saves lives by linking specialist networks to local providers, all around the world.

 Over 20 years, Project ECHO’s health programs have expanded from a single weekly session focused on hepatitis C in New Mexico, to a now-global network of hundreds of specialized programs with learners in 195 countries.